timothyjj/newyorktrailheads/_posts/2016-7-31-Hiking-Tips-Know-Your-Destination.md

 ---
 layout: default
-title: Trail Hiking Tips: Know Your Destination
+title: Trail Hiking Tips - Know Your Destination
 excerpt: First in a series of hiking tips, we discuss knowing where you're going before you hike!
 ---